wallarm/product-documentation/docs/latest/user-guides/settings/audit-log.md

 ## Activity log overview

-On the **Settings** → **Activity log** tab of the Wallarm Console, you can check the history of user actions in the Wallarm system.
+On the **Settings** → **Activity log** tab of Wallarm Console, you can check the history of user actions in the Wallarm system.
 The logs include information about creating, updating and deleting the following objects:

 * IP address or subnet from the [network perimeter](../scanner/check-scope.md)
 * Domains from the network perimeter